mmuckley/torchkbnufft/README.md

 Torch KB-NUFFT implements a non-uniform Fast Fourier Transform with Kaiser-Bessel gridding in PyTorch.
 The implementation is completely in Python, facilitating robustness and flexible deployment in human-readable code.
 NUFFT functions are each wrapped as a ```torch.autograd.Function```, allowing backpropagation through NUFFT operators for training neural networks.

-This package was inspired in large part by the implementation in the Matlab version of the Michigan Image Reconstruction Toolbox, available at <https://web.eecs.umich.edu/~fessler/code/index.html>.
+This package was inspired in large part by the implementation of NUFFT operations in the Matlab version of the Michigan Image Reconstruction Toolbox, available at <https://web.eecs.umich.edu/~fessler/code/index.html>.

+### Operation Modes and Stages

+The package has three major classes of NUFFT operation mode: table-based NUFFT interpolation, sparse matrix-based NUFFT interpolation, and forward/backward operators with Toeplitz-embedded FFTs.
+In most cases, computation speed follows

+table < sparse matrix < Toeplitz embedding,

+but better computation speed can require increased memory usage.

+In addition to the three main operation modes, the package separates SENSE-NUFFT operations into three stages that can be used individually as PyTorch modules: interpolation (```torchkbnufft.KbInterp```), NUFFT (```torchkbnufft.KbNufft```), and SENSE-NUFFT (```torchkbnufft.MriSenseNufft```).
+The interpolation modules only apply interpolation (without scaling coefficients).
+The NUFFT applies the full the NUFFT for a single image into non-Cartesian k-space, including scaling coefficients.
+The SENSE-NUFFT can be used to include sensitivity coil multiplications, which by default at a lower level will use PyTorch broadcasting backends that enable faster multiplications across the coils.

+Where appropriate, each of the NUFFT stages can be used with each NUFFT operation mode.
+Simple examples follow.

 ## Documentation